Configure Prisma Access Colo-Connect

 2. Create a new VLAN connection in the Colo (for example, Equinix).

-3. Paste the Pairing Key in the Colo VLAN.
+3. Paste the Pairing Key or keys in the Colo VLAN.

 GCP detects when the pairing key is consumed, brings the VLAN status to ACTIVE, and generates the BGP IP address for you to configure on your on-premises router in the Colo.
 These actions initiate eBGP routing over the VLAN between the Colo router and the GCP cloud router.